Nevada Wolf Pack football: Brian Polian era (2013–2016)

 Texas A&M special teams coordinator and tight ends coach Brian Polian was hired as Nevada's 25th head coach following Ault's third retirement.
 Under Polian, the Wolf Pack compiled a record of 23–27 that included back to back seven-win campaigns and bowl appearances.
 Nevada and Polian agreed to part ways after the 2016 season.
 Polian later returned to the Notre Dame Fighting Irish football as special teams coordinator under head coach Brian Kelly after previously serving under head coach Charlie Weis from 2005 to 2009.

 Jay Norvell era (2017–2021)

 On December 6, 2016, Arizona State wide receivers coach and passing game coordinator Jay Norvell was hired as Nevada's 26th head coach.
 Norvell's Wolf Pack posted four winning seasons in his five-year tenure and appeared in four post-season bowl games.
 Norvell led quarterback Carson Strong to receiving the Mountain West Conference Offensive Player of the Year award in both 2020 and 2021, becoming the fifth player in conference history to win the award in back-to-back years.
 On December 6, 2021, it was announced that Norvell was hired by Colorado State as their next head coach, ending his time at Nevada.

 It was announced that Nevada running back coach Vai Taua would act as interim head coach and coach the Wolf Pack in the 2021 Quick Lane Bowl.

+Ken Wilson era (2022–2023)

+On December 10, 2021, Oregon linebackers coach Ken Wilson was hired as Nevada's 27th head coach.
+Wilson was also a Nevada assistant from 1989 to 1998, and again from 2004 to 2012.
+On August 27, 2022, Wilson won his first game at New Mexico State 23-12.
+He finished 2022 2-10 and 0-8 in conference play.

+On October 21, 2023, he won his first Mountain West game at San Diego State, 6-0, also the lowest scoring shutout of the 2023 college football season.
+The Pack would finish 2023 with a record of 2-10 again, and 2-6 in conference play.

+On December 1, 2023, Wilson was fired after a record of 4-20 in two seasons.

+Jeff Choate era (2024-present)

+On December 4, 2023, Texas co-defensive coordinator Jeff Choate was hired as Nevada's 28th head coach.
+Choate made his coaching debut in a 29-24 home loss to SMU on August 24th.
+Choate won his first game as Nevada coach on August 31st at Troy, 28-26.

+The Wolf Pack ended up finishing the 2024 season with a 0-7 Mountain West Conference record and a 3-10 overall standing.